dronezzzko/go-tchas/README.md

 }
 ```

-Replaced wtih this in a compile time:
+Replaced with this in a compile time:
 ```go
 runtime.memclrNoHeapPointers
 ```